aherne/c-data-structures-api/README.md

 - Container: defines signatures for container adaptors into which all read/write operations are performed only on head or tail
 	- Stack: implements a LIFO container adaptor where data is pushed to head and popped from head (similar to std::stack, but using dynamic arrays)
 	- Queue: implements a FIFO container adaptor where data is pushed to bottom and popped from head (similar to std::queue, but using dynamic arrays)
-- Tree: TBD
+- Tree: none (trying to set a common ground is unintuitive and would lead to over-programming)
-	- RedBlackTree: A binary tree balanced on red-black principles.
+	- RedBlackTree: A binary search tree balanced on red-black principles.
 	- TreeNode: A n-ary tree (no STL equivalent)

 Operations complexity @ list: